To explore our identity and unique purpose within God’s kingdom by learning to hear His voice and do what he says

 BOARD OF STEWARDS

-Each member is elected by the congregation and serves a three-year term.
-The role of the Board is to provide accountability to the pastoral leadership team, help set strategic direction, and give oversight to the financial decisions of the organization.
+Each member is elected by the congregation and serves a one-year term.
+The role of the Board is to be a cabinet of financial advisors, vested with the management of the business affairs for the church.

-- Jim Halbert – President of the Corporation
+- Beth Stockett – President of the Corporation